azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

 * Create a Log Analytics workspace
 * Collect event and performance data from virtual machines connected to the Log Analytics workspace
+  * System events from the Windows Event Log and syslog from linux
+  * Recommended performance counters
+  * Ignore events unless they are warning or higher severity level
+* Manually add the Log Analytics agent to the two Azure Arc VMs

+# Tagging

+Add Location and Owner tags to the arc-hack resource group.

 ## Azure Policy